 Our discussion and analysis of our financial condition and results of operations is based upon our consolidated financial statements prepared in accordance with generally accepted accounting principles in the U.S., or GAAP.
 The preparation of these financial statements requires us to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses during the reported periods.
-These estimates and assumptions, including those related to revenue recognition, available-for-sale securities, impairments of long-lived assets, income taxes including the valuation allowance for deferred tax assets, research and development expenses, contingencies, and share-based compensation are monitored and analyzed by us for changes in facts and circumstances, and material changes in these estimates could occur in the future.
+These estimates and assumptions, including those related to revenue recognition, available-for-sale securities, impairments of long-lived assets, income taxes including the valuation allowance for deferred tax assets, research and development expenses, contingencies and share-based compensation are monitored and analyzed by us for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 Prior to our IPO, we also evaluated our estimates and judgments regarding the fair value assigned to our common stock.
 These critical estimates and assumptions are based on our historical experience, our observance of trends in the industry, and various other factors that are believed to be reasonable under the circumstances and form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from our estimates under different assumptions or conditions.

-During the three months ended March 31, 2011, we adopted Accounting Standards Update, or ASU, No. 2009-13, Multiple-Deliverable Revenue Arrangements, or ASU 2009-13, and ASU No. 2010-17, Revenue Recognition Milestone Method, or ASU 2010-17, as discussed in Note 2, Summary of Significant Accounting Policies, to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Other than the adoption of these two standards, there have been no significant changes to our critical accounting policies.
-There were no significant changes in our critical accounting estimates, including as a result of the adoption of these standards.
+During the six months ended June 30, 2011, we adopted Accounting Standards Update, or ASU, No. 2009-13, Multiple-Deliverable Revenue Arrangements, or ASU 2009-13, and ASU No. 2010-17, Revenue Recognition Milestone Method, or ASU 2010-17, as discussed in Note 2, Summary of Significant Accounting Policies, to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Other than the adoption of these two standards, there have been no significant changes to our critical accounting policies.
+In June 2011, we revised our estimate of the development period associated with our Almirall license agreement from 50 months to 41 months and adjusted the amortization of the remaining deferred revenue accordingly.
+Other than this change in estimate, there were no other significant changes in our critical accounting estimates, including as a result of the adoption of these standards.
 See Note 2 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on March 30, 2011 for additional information about these critical accounting policies, as well as a description of our other significant accounting policies.

-As a result of the sale of our interest in Microbia, we have presented the assets, liabilities, operations, and cash flows of Microbia as discontinued operations for all periods presented prior to the sale.
+As a result of the sale of our interest in Microbia, we have presented the assets, liabilities, operations and cash flows of Microbia as discontinued operations for all periods presented prior to the sale.